H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: Discussion

-Finally, we do not specify what happens in the disk regions where the wind is not launched, and for low mass black holes this happens (in our computations) for low Eddington rates.
-In this case the disk surface can be directly irradiated by the central region which also could lead to formation of emission lines.
-On one hand, AGN disks are relatively flat and geometrically thin so direct irradiation may not be efficient \citep[see e.g.][]{loska2004} but irradiation can be done by scattering in the highly ionized medium, for example warm absorber, as argued in the same work.
+Finally, we have not specified what occurs in the disk regions where the wind is not launched.
+For low-mass black holes, this situation arises (in our computations) at low Eddington ratios.
+In such cases, the disk surface may be directly irradiated by the central source, potentially giving rise to emission lines.
+On one hand, AGN disks are relatively flat and geometrically thin, so direct irradiation may not be efficient \citep[see e.g.,][]{loska2004}.
+However, irradiation could still occur via scattering in a highly ionized medium (e.g., a warm absorber) as also discussed in the cited work.